Sibo-Ding/ECO395M-ML-Homeworks/Exercise 1/Exercise-1-Answer.md

 ![](Exercise-1-Answer_files/figure-markdown_strict/unnamed-chunk-3-1.png)

-This plot shows the destination airports for all flights departing from Austin, where large sizes indicate more flights.
+This plot shows the destination airports for all Austin departure flights, where large sizes indicate more flights.
 ![](Exercise-1-Answer_files/figure-markdown_strict/unnamed-chunk-4-1.png)

 ## 2) Wrangling the Olympics